 Main reasons for going to college:

-- College does the course they want – as well as A levels (do different subjects to school) college also do more vocational courses
+- College has the course they want – as well as A levels (do different subjects to school) college also has more vocational courses

 - Closer to home